Region: Middle East & North Africa

 Shopping for travellers in Iran is great compared with many other countries.
 The handicrafts are generally unique to Iran, high quality, and actually made by skilled craftspeople rather than manufactured in China.
 Enamel plates (actually made of brass or copper and covered in enamel), lacquerware and carpets are some of the items that travellers buy.
 Prices are pretty good, but don’t expect very low prices – the quality is good and you pay for it.
 Expect to bargain, but the ridiculously inflated prices you get in many countries (which you are then expected to bargain down to a fraction of the original asking price) are rare.
 Esfahan is a good place to buy souvenirs.
 There are countless shops near Imam Square, so you can browse, work out what you like and what you are prepared to pay.
 Shiraz is also a pretty good place to buy things.
 Antiques are available and generally pretty cheap, but (a) you may have problems exporting anything over 100 years old and (b) don’t forget that taking antiques out of a country can have moral implications – you’re removing pieces of history.

 Visas are required for all nationalities.
 Two passport photos are required and women MUST be wearing a headscarf, fastened under the chin, in these photos.
 If women plan to apply in person at a Consulate or Embassy, they should wear a headscarf and conservative clothing to drop off and pick up their passport.
 The process for obtaining a visa can be lengthy – we recommend you finalise your travel arrangements approximately two months from your tour departure date and allow a minimum of six weeks before departure for this process (2-3 weeks for the authorization to be issued and 2-3 weeks applying at the Consulate or Embassy).
-It is possible for us to apply for the authorization while you process other visas or travel with your passport.
 We will assist you in obtaining the necessary authorization from Tehran, but we require additional information in order to apply on your behalf.
 Once your booking is confirmed, we will email you detailed information including a form which needs to be completed and returned to us with a clear, colour scan of your passport in JPG format, approximately 250kb in size (the page with your photo and details – if you don’t have access to a scanner, a clear digital photograph is usually acceptable).
 The form is not complex but does ask for personal information not included in your passport.
 Please try to complete and return the form via email as we forward the information to Tehran in this format and this minimizes the risk or errors.
 After a period of 2-3 weeks you are provided with a reference number, issued by the Ministry of Foreign Affairs in Tehran and you can then apply for the Iranian visa at the Consulate or Embassy you have previously specified - this is your responsibility.
 We will need to know the Consulate or Embassy at which you are to apply for the visa, as your reference number will be sent to the specified Consulate or Embassy - so you cannot subsequently change your mind about where you will get the visa.
 This question appears on the electronic form mentioned above.
 Please note that the reference number is NOT an electronic visa or authority for visa-on-arrival – you MUST apply at the Consulate or Embassy and have a visa inserted into your passport before travel.
 Depending on the political climate at time of travel, some nationalities may find that they are granted a visa only for the duration of the group tour (and not for additional nights planned in Tehran).
 If this is the case, we will provide additional information on how to obtain the correct duration of visa.
 Please check your visa carefully when it is returned – it should be valid for entry within 90 days of date of issue, and there will be a specified duration.
 If for any reason your visa has been issued for a shorter period than you requested, please advise us.
 Visas can be extended after arrival in Iran, but we need to be aware of this in order to make the necessary arrangements locally.

 Modern Iran: Roots and Results of Revolution (Paperback) by Nikki R. Keddie The Last Great Revolution: Turmoil and Transformation in Iran (Paperback) by Robin Wright Persian Mirrors: The Elusive Face of Iran (Paperback) by Elaine Sciolino Anything by Sadeq Hedayat Poetry anthologies by Ferdosi or Omar Kayyam Certain books, such as those by the author Salman Rushdie are banned in Iran.
 If you are caught bringing banned books into the country, you may be fined or even denied entry.
 Please do not bring controversial books on Iran or Islam with you.
 In addition to this, magazines with ‘immodest’ pictures (even women’s magazines like ‘Marie Clare’) can cause problems.